Nettrice Gaskins: “Theory, Content & Style in the AI Revolution”

 ALBERINI FAMILY SPEAKER SERIES IN DESIGN

-The speaker series, supported through an endowment by the Carlos and Andrea Alberini Family Foundation, brings renowned innovators and thinkers in design to campus and in virtual formats to inspire students and encourage community engagement and learning.
+Supported through an endowment provided by the Carlos and Andrea Alberini Family Foundation, the speaker series brings renowned innovators and thinkers in design to campus to inspire students and encourage community engagement and learning.
+The talk is organized by the UC Davis Department of Design and co-sponsored by the Manetti Shrem Museum.

 The Department of Design is part of the UC Davis College of Letters and Science.